-One-year Visa-free Stay for Holders of a Long-term Residence Permit for Scientific Research Issued by Another EU Member State
+One-year Visa-free Stay for Holders of a a Long-term Visa or a Long-term Residence Permit for the Purpose of Scientific Research Issued by Another EU Member State

 Holders of a valid long-term residence permit or a long-term visa for the purpose of scientific research issued by another EU Member State can, subject to conditions, stay in the Czech Republic without a visa for as long as 1 year from their first entrance into the country.

-- You hold a valid long-term residence permit for the purpose of scientific research issued by another EU Member State.
+- You hold a valid long-term visa or long-term residence permit for the purpose of scientific research issued by another EU Member State.
 It does not apply to residence permits issued by Ireland and Denmark.

 - In the Czech Republic, you will be conducting scientific research, so the purpose of your residence will be scientific research.